Google Business Profile Services in South Africa

 Is the profile enough on its own, or do I still need local pages on the website?

-How quickly can GBP optimization affect results?
+How quickly can GBP work affect results?

 Can this work for multi-location businesses?